Chapter 8. Sensorineural hearing loss

 8.1 Auditory implants for moderate to severe sensorineural hearing loss

-To rehabilitate sensorineural hearing loss, conventional air-conduction hearing aids are the first choice (e.g. behind-the-ear devices or BTEs; Figure 2.1, chapter 2).
-If the sensorineural hearing loss is not too severe, it is possible to make conversational speech audible again with BTEs.
-However, speech recognition might still be compromised, especially in noisy situations, despite appropriate amplification owing to the associated deprived processing of speech cues in the cochlea (referred to as cochlear distortion; Plomp, 1978).
-Today’s digital devices might deal with that; algorithms have been developed that might enhance speech sounds relative to noise, like noise reduction algorithms and adaptive directionality of the microphone (Dillon, 2012).
+To help patients with a sensorineural hearing loss, conventional air-conduction hearing aids are the first choice (e.g. behind-the-ear devices or BTEs; Figure 2.1, chapter 2).
+If the sensorineural hearing loss is not too severe, it is possible to make conversational speech audible with BTEs.
+However, speech recognition might still be troublesome, especially in noisy situations, despite the amplification.
+This is caused by the hearing-loss-associated impaired temporal-spectral processing of speech sounds in the cochlea (referred to as cochlear distortion; Plomp, 1978).
+Today’s digital devices make use of algorithms that enhance the speech sounds relative to the noise, like noise reduction algorithms and adaptive directionality of the BTE’s microphone (Dillon, 2012).

-An alternative amplification option for patients with a hearing loss below 70-80 dB HL is an (acoustic) auditory implant (Verhaegen et al., 2008).
-High sound fidelity, high output with less feedback problems and no occluding earmolds were claimed advantages of such auditory implants over BTEs (e.g. Goode, 1995).
-Since the late nineties, several different types of auditory implants have been introduced for patients with sensorineural hearing loss (Snik, 2011).
-Nowadays (end 2020), only two semi-implantable devices are still on the market, viz. the Vibrant Soundbridge (VSB; Figure 2.6, chapter 2) and the Maxum device (Ototronix, USA; Pelosi et al., 2014).
+For patients with severe to very severe sensorineural hearing loss (> 70-80 dB HL), BTEs might no longer be sufficiently effective because proper restoration of the audibility of speech is not possible and because of severe cochlear distortion.
+Then, cochlear implantation becomes the next treatment option (Hoppe et al., 2015; Huinck et al., 2019), as elaborated in the next chapter, section 9.1.
+An alternative amplification option for patients with hearing loss below 70-80 dB HL is an (acoustic) auditory middle-ear implant (MEI, Verhaegen et al., 2008).
+High sound fidelity, high output with less feedback problems and the absence of an occluding earmold were claimed advantages of MEIs over BTEs (e.g. Goode, 1995).
+Since the late nineties, several different types of MEIs have been introduced for patients with sensorineural hearing loss (Snik, 2011).
+Nowadays (early 2021), two semi-implantable MEIs are on the market, viz. the Vibrant Soundbridge (VSB; Figure 2.6, chapter 2) and the Maxum device (Ototronix, USA; Pelosi et al., 2014).
 The latter device comprises a permanent magnet connected surgically to the stapes, in the middle ear.
-The driver is an electro-magnetic coil placed in a deep fitted in-the-ear hearing aid.
-Early 2020, the competitor of the VSB, the semi-implantable Cochlear MET device, was taken off the market.
+The driver is an electro-magnetic coil with electronics placed in a deep fitted in-the-ear hearingdevice.
+Early 2020, a competitor of the VSB, the semi-implantable Cochlear MET, was taken off the market.

-In addition to semi-implantable devices, one fully implantable device is on the market, namely the Esteem device (Envoy Medical, St. Paul, MN, USA; Marzo et al., 2014).
-Another fully implantable device was the Cochlear Carina, which also was withdrawn from the market early 2020.
-Rather recently, several systematic reviews were published aiming at the claimed advantages of auditory implants over BTEs.
+In addition to semi-implantable MEIs, one fully implantable MEI is on the market, namely the Esteem device (Envoy Medical, St. Paul, MN, USA; Marzo et al., 2014).
+Another fully implantable MEI was the Cochlear Carina, which also was withdrawn from the market early 2020.
+Several systematic reviews have been published aiming at the claimed advantages of MEIs over BTEs.
 Pulcherio et al. (2014) concluded that, comparing the Carina and Esteem devices to BTEs, no structural audiological benefit was found.
-As these implantable devices are expensive and involve implant surgery and regularly revision surgery (every 5-10 years, to replace the battery), the cost-benefit ratio of these devices is unfavorable compared to BTEs.
-Another review by Kahue et al. (2014), comparing published audiological outcomes obtained with middle ear implants (including the VSB and Maxum devices) and BTEs, concluded that a surplus value of the middle ear implants could not be established.
-Since these reviews were published, screening the literature, just one more clinical trial was found with the Maxum device as well as one with regard to the Esteem device, published by company-independent research groups.
-Barbara et al. (2018b) reported on 3 patients using the Maxum device; compared to BTEs, two patients had equal speech recognition scores and the third patient had a 10% higher word score with the Maxum device.
+It should be noted that these implantable devices are 1. expensive and 2. involve (implant) surgery and 3. regularly, need revision surgery (every 5-10 years) to replace the battery; therefore, the cost-benefit ratio of these devices is highly unfavorable compared to BTEs.
+Another review by Kahue et al. (2014), comparing audiological outcomes obtained with the ( VSB and Maxum devices on the one hand and BTEs at the other, concluded that a surplus value of the MEIs could not be established.
+Since these reviews were published, while screening the more recent literature, just one more study was found with the Maxum as well as one with the Esteem device, published by manufacturer-independent research groups.
+Barbara et al. (2018b) reported on 3 patients using the Maxum; compared to BTEs, two patients had equal speech recognition scores and the third patient had a 10% higher word score with the Maxum.
 Regarding the Esteem device, Barbara et al (2018a) published an overview of their outcomes.
 The patient group described in this paper overlapped with that of a previous paper of the same authors, which was included in the above-mentioned systematic reviews by Kahue et al. and Pulcherio et al.

 In summary:

-There is no convincing evidence that today’s auditory implants for patients with sensorineural hearing loss led to better speech recognition than BTEs, however, such devices (except the Maxum device) might (cost-) effectively be used in patients with sensorineural hearing loss who don’t tolerate earmolds.
+There is no evidence that MEIs for patients with sensorineural hearing loss led to better speech recognition than BTEs.
+However, the VSB might be used (cost-) effectively in patients with sensorineural hearing loss and chronic external otitis.

-To help patients with sensorineural hearing loss and chronic external otitis, bone-conduction devices (BCD) have been applied as well; with a BCD, the ear canal remains open.
-Bone conduction works but it is not really effective (see Chapter 2).
-Indeed, studies with the most powerful type of BCD, the percutaneous BCD (Baha), applied in such patients showed insufficient amplification (Snik et al., 1995).
-Stenfelt et al. (2000) studied the use of Baha in patients with an another reason, namely in patients with a predominant high-frequency sensorineural hearing loss, enabling an open-ear fitting.
-They also concluded that Baha was not powerful enough.
-No papers were found on the effectiveness of today’s more powerful BCDs (e.g. the percutaneous super power devices) in such patients.
+To help patients with sensorineural hearing loss and chronic external otitis, bone-conduction devices (‘BCDs’) have been applied as well.
+With a ‘BCD’, the ear canal remains open.
+Bone-conduction works but it is not really effective (see Chapter 2).
+Indeed, studies with the powerful percutaneous ‘BCD’ (Baha), applied in such patients showed that even with maximum amplification the result was insufficient (Snik et al., 1995).
+Stenfelt et al. (2000) came to a similar conclusion.
+More recent studies are lacking.
+In summary

-To help patients with sensorineural hearing loss in need for amplification, bone-conduction devices have insufficient power
+To help patients with sensorineural hearing loss in need for amplification, studies showed that ‘BCDs’ have insufficient power

 8.2 Capacity of VSB with today’s sound processors

 In contrast to the Maxum and Envoy Esteem devices, the VSB has been widely applied.
-With the more recent sound processors (Amade or Samba for VSB), improvements in sound quality have been achieved compared to the older processors.
-Concerning speech recognition, Figure 8.2 shows the %-correct score at normal conversational level (65 dB SPL) of 14 patients using these updated VSB processors.
+With the more recent sound processors (Amade or Samba for the VSB), improvements in sound quality have been achieved compared to the older processors.
+Concerning speech recognition, Figure 8.2 shows the %-correct score at normal conversational level (65 dB SPL) of 14 patients using these upgraded VSB processors.
 Patients with ski-slope audiograms were excluded, following Verhaegen et al., 2008.
-The drawn lines are taken from that latter study, based on the speech performance of patients with previous-generation sound processors.
-The figure shows that the new data points are close to the line or somewhat better (line taken from Verhaegen et al.).
+The drawn lines are taken from that latter study, based on the speech performance (phoneme score) of patients with previous-generation sound processors.
+The figure shows that the new data points are close to the line or somewhat better.
 Busch et al. (2016) reported a similar conclusion.
-As a reference, Verhaegen et al showed that with BTE, applied in patients with similar hearing loss, the mean speech score was higher, e.g. at 65 dB HL the mean phoneme score was 90% with BTE versus 70% with VSB.
+As a reference, Verhaegen et al. showed that with a BTE, applied in patients with similar hearing loss, the mean speech score was significantly higher, e.g. at 65 dB HL the mean phoneme score was 90% with BTE versus 70% with VSB (see also the next chapter, section 9.1.2.

 SNHL PS65vsPTA enkel VSB